AS-201: Launch vehicle

 The Saturn IB was the uprated version of the Saturn I rocket flown in ten earlier Apollo missions.
-It featured an upgrade of the first stage engines to increase thrust from 1,500,000 lbf of thrust to 1,600,000 lbf, and replacement of the second stage with the S-IVB.
+It featured an upgrade of the first stage (S-IB-1) engines to increase total thrust from 1,500,000 lbf of thrust to 1,600,000 lbf, and replacement of the second stage with the S-IVB.
 This stage used a new liquid hydrogen-burning J-2 engine which would also be used on the S-II second stage of the Saturn V lunar launch vehicle.
 A modified version of the S-IVB, with an in-space restartable J-2, would also be used as the third stage of the Saturn V. It also used a new model of the guidance and control system known as the Instrument Unit, which would also be used on the Saturn V.

 Objectives

 The objectives of the mission were to: